istio/istio.io/content/docs/setup/kubernetes/platform-setup/openshift/index.md

 ---
-title: Platform setup for Openshift
+title: OpenShift
-description: Instructions to setup the Openshift cluster for Istio.
+description: Instructions to setup an OpenShift cluster for Istio.
-weight: 13
+weight: 18
-keywords: [openshift]
+keywords: [platform-setup,openshift]
 ---

-To setup the Openshift cluster for Istio, follow these instructions:
+To setup an OpenShift cluster for Istio, follow these instructions:

 By default, OpenShift doesn't allow containers running with user ID 0.